Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding: Related Work

-Object detection methods have been studied for a long time and become a predominant direction.
+\textbf{Object Detection.} Object detection~\cite{rcnn, fastrcnn, focal, fcos, fasterrcnn, rfcn, noisy_anchor} has been studied for a long time and become a predominant direction.
 Beginning with the initial success of R-CNN~\cite{rcnn}, a two-stage paradigm is formulated by combining a region proposal detector and a region-wise CNN classifier.
 Fast R-CNN~\cite{fastrcnn} formalizes the idea of region-wise feature extraction using ROI pooling to extract fixed-size region features and then predicts their classes and boxes with fully connected layers.
 Faster R-CNN~\cite{fasterrcnn} further introduces a Region Proposal Network (RPN) to generate region proposals and merges the two-stage into a single network by sharing their convolutional features.
 Since then, this two-stage architecture has become a leading object detection framework.
-Further works continue to improve this framework by introducing more stages~\cite{cascade}.
-Recently, end-to-end object detection methods have attracted such attention.
+Further works continue to improve this framework by introducing more stages~\cite{cascade, saccadenet}.
+Recently, Vision Transformers~\cite{vit} and end-to-end object detection methods have attracted such attention.
 DETR~\cite{detr} first turns the object detection problem into a query-based set prediction problem and formulates object detection as an end-to-end framework.
-Multiple recent methods were proposed to improve the problems in different directions.
+Many follow-ups~\cite{adavit, mal, deform-detr, conditional-detr} further developed these methods into other tasks like acceleration and pseudo labeling.
+Beside, multiple recent methods were proposed to improve the problems in different directions.
 Deformable DETR~\cite{deform-detr} first introduces multi-scale deformable attention to replace transformers in DETR and reduces the key sampling points around the reference point to significantly accelerate the training speed.
 Dynamic DETR~\cite{dydetr} further models dynamic attention among multiple dimensions with both a convolution-based encoder and a decoder to further reduce learning difficulty and improves the performance.
 Sparse R-CNN~\cite{sparse} proposes a sparse set of learnable proposal boxes and a dynamic head to perform end-to-end detection upon the R-CNN framework.
 Our proposed method is also a query-based object detector.
 Unlike those DETR query designs, our linguistic adapted query is irrelevant to position and plays a role like a semantic-guided filter.